 Alongside these new features, important restrictions apply.

-You will no longer be able to receive and retain incoming payments in foreign currencies.
+You will no longer be able to receive and retain certain incoming third-party payments in foreign currencies.

 Overseas Transfers Within Wise’s Thailand Structure